shapr/bloohm/README.md

 # bloohm
 visual bloom filter to display process status as neotrellis m4 output

+Thanks to @m-clare for pairing with me on the Haskell code, @darius for Python and shell script help, and @christian-blades-cb for nix help.

 # Why?
 I like to see process status on my very bright [RGB LED board](https://www.adafruit.com/product/4020).
 Until now, I could only turn the whole board colors, yellow for "process running" with red for "non-zero exit" and green for "zero exit code".